Introduction

 What Are Montpellier and Willow?

-Willow and Montpellier are names of the question sets and requirements associated with the Cyber Essentials scheme .
-Montpellier relates to the current versions and Willow to the newer version.
+Willow and Montpellier are names of the question sets and requirements associated with the Cyber Essentials scheme:

 What’s meant by ‘question set’ and ‘requirements’ and how are they ‘changing’?

-IT ‘requirements’ are set as part of the Cyber Essentials scheme to explain the reason for each of the technical controls, the aim and the associated detail.
+IT ‘requirements’ are part of the Cyber Essentials scheme – they set out what is needed to be compliant with the scheme and link to five key technical controls.
 The ‘question set’ is the associated list of questions that an organisation must provide a response to, as part of the Cyber Essentials certification process.
-These can be downloaded from the IASME website.
+Documents relating to the requirements and question set can be downloaded from the IASME website.
 The changes are aimed at clarifying the requirements, along with keeping the scheme up to date and effective.

 Why is Willow replacing Montpellier?